 Recently Facebook CEO Mark Zuckerberg said he would like to have children under 13 use his site.
 That’s not feasible right now because of the Children’s Online Privacy Protection Act (COPPA) which says that websites can’t collect information on users younger than 13.

 The internet being what it is, mostly everyone is cynical of Mr. Zuckerberg’s motives.
 They think he’s part of some evil privacy invasion plot, exaggerated slightly.
 Mr. Zuckerberg says he wants the children on his site for educational purposes…

 “Education is clearly the biggest thing that will drive how the economy improves over the long term,” Zuckerberg said.
 “We spend a lot of time talking about this.”

-Bottom line is Mr. Zuckerberg’s heart is in the right place but unfortunately we are far off from the time where this could be a reality.
+The bottom line is Mr. Zuckerberg’s heart is in the right place but unfortunately, we are far off from the time where this could be a reality.